microsoftgraph/dataconnect-solutions/solutions/mgdc-cosmos/README.md

 2. Inside your Azure Synapse workspace, navigate to the **Develop hub**.
 3. Click on the + symbol, then select **Import**.
 4. Navigate to the downloaded notebook file, select it, then click **Open**.
+5. Attach your spark pool to the notebook.

 ![import_notebook](./docs/develop-import.png)